Master of Arts (M.A.)

 About the Degree

-We are pleased to announce the introduction of a new 54-credit academic degree program.
+We are not accepting enrollment for Fall 2020 through Spring 2021 academic year, at this time, for this program.
 The Master of Arts (M.A.) is a flexible program that will allow students to explore theology, spirituality or religious studies in specialized and more individualized courses of study.
 The degree offers the option of a focus in spiritual direction, general theological studies, or spirituality.
 Other focus areas will become available in the future.

 The M.A. degree is designed for students interested in pursuing a doctoral program later or the lifelong learner who has always been interested in religion and spirituality.